silentprincess/Mood-Tracker-5000-HCI584/README.md

 # Ponder
 ## Sarah Hernandez - Summer 2022 - HCI 584
 ### A mood tracking web application developed for HCI 584 at Iowa State University.

-All logos and images/gfx were also created by me.
+All logos and images/gfx were also created by me- please do not use them for any other purpose besides playing with my code or showing it to someone else.

 **HOW TO USE THIS CODE**